vkopey/Thread-turning-simulator/README.md

 ---

-If you use Thread-turning-simulator please cite the following reference in your work (books, articles, reports, etc.):
+If you use Thread-turning-simulator please cite the following references in your work (books, articles, reports, etc.):

 V B Kopei et al 2019 IOP Conf.
 Ser.: Mater.
 Sci.
 Eng.
 477 012032 https://doi.org/10.1088/1757-899X/477/1/012032

+Kopei V., Onysko O., Panchuk V. (2020) The Application of the Uncorrected Tool with a Negative Rake Angle for Tapered Thread Turning.
+In: Ivanov V. et al. (eds) Advances in Design, Simulation and Manufacturing II.
+DSMIE 2019.
+Lecture Notes in Mechanical Engineering.
+Springer, Cham. https://doi.org/10.1007/978-3-030-22365-6_15